eastmaels/utopian.io/README.md

-Originally forked from https://github.com/busyorg/busy.git, Utopian wants to reward Open Source contributors for their hard work.
+Originally forked from https://github.com/busyorg/busy.git, [Utopian](https://utopian.io) wants to reward Open Source contributors for their hard work.
+See the website in action [here.](https://utopian.io)

 ## Contributing
 1. Get in touch on Discord: https://discord.gg/5qMzAJ